Dealing with overgrown plants

 Sort out a neglected apple tree

 Apple and pear trees produce fewer fruits with age.
 Borne high in the canopy, they are hard to pick and often end up as bruised windfalls.
-If you enjoy the character of a gnarly old tree, then leave it be.
+If you enjoy the character of a gnarly old apple tree, then leave it be.
 Otherwise, take a third of the oldest central branches to open up the heart of the tree and reduce congestion.
 Then shorten the lower branches by up to half and cut back half of the old, weak fruiting spurs.
 Remove any crossing branches to reduce congestion.

 Hard pruning